nukemberg/scylla-load-gen-demo/README.md

 ]
 ```
 Update `workers-params.json` and make sure to modify the parameters to the proper values for your environment.
+Use the **PRIVATE** IPs of the Scylla cluster, available in Clutser::Connect::Instructions.

 Using the web console: